The Legend of Zelda: A Link to the Past: Story

-Players assume the role of series protagonist Link, a young man living with his uncle south of Hyrule Castle.
-Princess Zelda, a descendant of the Seven Sages, is held captive in the castle dungeon by Agahnim, a treacherous wizard who has set forth a chain of events to release his dark master.
-Sahasrahla, a descendant of those who forged the Master Sword, mentors Link on his quest.
-Series antagonist Ganon remains sealed in the Dark World, the former Sacred Realm corrupted by his evil magic.
-It is revealed late in the game that Agahnim is an avatar of Ganon, used by the King of Evil to infiltrate the Light World.
+Link journeys to find the three pendants, aided by Sahasrahla along the way, and eventually obtaining the Master Sword.
+Zelda communicates her peril to Link telepathically and, upon returning to the Sanctuary, finds the priest dying, who tells him to rescue Zelda.
+He attempts to rescue Zelda, but to no avail, as Agahnim sends her to the Dark World.
+After defeating Agahnim, the wizard sends Link to the Dark World, where he must rescue the descendants of the Seven Sages.
+He once again battles Agahnim and, upon defeat, Ganon appears from Agahnim's corpse and flies to the Pyramid of Power.
+Upon defeating Ganon, Link retrieves the Triforce and is given the chance to make a wish.
+In the ending, his uncle, the priest, and the King of Hyrule are all resurrected, everyone trapped in the Dark World comes home, and Link later puts the Master Sword back into its pedestal.

 Development

-In 1988, development of a new NES Zelda began, but one year later, the project was brought to Nintendo's next console; the Super Famicom in Japan, the Super NES in other regions.
-Producer Shigeru Miyamoto originally intended the game to feature a party, "one that consists of the protagonist, who's a mix between an elf and a fighter, a magic user, and a girl".
+In 1988, development of a new NES The Legend of Zelda video game began, but one year later, the project was brought to Nintendo's next console; the Super Famicom (known as the Super NES in other regions).
 Due to the success of previous Zelda games, Nintendo was able to invest a large budget and ample development time and resources into the game's production.
 At the time, most Super NES game cartridges had 4 Mbit (512 KB) of storage space.
 This game broke the trend by using 8 Mbit (1 MB), allowing the Nintendo development team to create a remarkably expansive world for Link to inhabit.
 Like Super Mario World, this game used a simple graphic compression method on the Super NES by limiting the color depth of many tiles to eight colors instead of the Super NES's native 16-color tiles.
 The tiles were decompressed at runtime by adding a leading bit to each pixel's color index.
 Storage space was also saved by eliminating duplication: The Light World and the Dark World are almost identical in layout (though using differing texture tiles), and the Dark World exists in the ROM only as an "overlay" of the Light World.
+Producer Shigeru Miyamoto originally intended the game to feature a party, "one that consists of the protagonist, ... a magic user, and a girl".
 The script was written by series newcomer Kensuke Tanabe, while Yoshiaki Koizumi was responsible for the background story explained in the instruction manual.
-Due to time constraints, certain features were cut from the final release, such as the ability to cause wildfires in grassy areas (which would later be incorporated into The Legend of Zelda: Four Swords Adventures).
+Due to time constraints, certain features were cut from the final release, such as the ability to cause wildfires in grassy areas (which would later be incorporated into Four Swords Adventures).
+The player was able to freely choose which weapons to hold and would be able to swap and combine items such as using both bombs and arrows at the same time.
+According to Tezuka, this did not come to pass as Miyamoto requested that Link always have the sword equipped.